gadij/UX-concepts/README.md

 ## Design impact:
     We already know from the first branch about the problem with many forms grouped in 1 big form.
     This branch solved this problem,
-    by splitting the forms into several page/modules with similar context, for example: name, city and address are all under personal info.
+    by splitting the forms into several pages/modules with similar context, for example: name, city and address are all grouped under personal info.
-    Credit card info is located under payment module, and pizza details such as dough and toppings are placed under pizza details or order details, this makes the user, upon each module, to scan the page and assess how much time it will take him to complete the task, by giving him a short form each time, he will say: "ok this look pretty short and make sense, it will take me a few seconds".
+    Credit card info is grouped under payment module, and pizza details such as dough and toppings are grouped under pizza details or order details, this seperation of logic makes the user, to scan the page and assess how much time it will take him to complete the task, by giving him a short form each time, he will say: "ok this look pretty short and make sense, it will take me a few seconds".

 ### Design impact note:
-    This is good as long as we dont create dozens of modules to "fool" the user, since they are not stupid, they will catch the idea pretty fast, and will leave the app.
+    This is good as long as we dont create dozens of modules to "fool" the user.
+    They are not stupid, they will catch the idea pretty fast, and will leave the app.